Cannabis & CBD and Your DNA — How Your Genes Affect THC and CBD

 - Your existing genotype results for CYP2C9, CYP2C19, CYP3A5, and CYP1A2 are interpreted specifically for cannabis pharmacogenomics.

-- Receive your report with personalized findings, clinical context, published research citations, and a downloadable PDF.
+- See your results in-app with personalized findings, clinical context, and published research citations.

 Key Clinical Evidence